 Figure 4 The potential transcription factor Sp1 binding site in core region of STC2 promoter.
 The prediction of transcription factor binding sites by conducting matrices on the fly from TRANSFAC 4.0 and LASAGNA 2.0 sites.
 The Min mat conservation was set at 80% (high) and the Sim. of seq to mat. was set at 100% (matrix = seq).
+STC2: Stanniocalcin 2.